hedi0/Smart_DustBin/README.md

     ```cpp
     // Example pseudocode for fill level check

-    void checkFillLev
+    void check
-    }
-    ```

-### Interacting with the
-While the system is largely autonomous, you might interact with it by simply approaching it to dispose of waste.
-If connected to a network, you might also monitor its status via a web interface or mobile application (if im
+cting with theWhile the system is largely autonomous, you might inting it to dispose of waste.
+If connected to a network, you might also monitor its status via a web interface or mobile
-*A placeholder image showing the dustbin in operation, pehaps pen or an indicator
+*A placeholder image showing the dustbin in operation, pe